-In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games , Wonder, A Midsummer Night’s Dream and a wide selection of poetry, to name but a few.
+In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games, Of Mice and Men, The Tempest and a wide selection of poetry, to name but a few.
 Pupils also have the opportunity to study a wide variety of non-fiction texts including Samuel Pepys’ Diary and examples of Travel Writing as well as learning about writing from other cultures and developing their own nonfiction communication skills.

 In Year 9 we have responded creatively to recent educational changes such as the new GCSE course; students are studying a range of texts such as The Woman in Black and Romeo and Juliet and are being well prepared for the new style GCSE.

 Key Stage 3 begins with an introduction to geography, explaining the variations with in the subject itself and teaching and developing basic geographical skills such as OS map reading and interpreting graphs.
 There are numerous opportunities for school trips throughout Key Stage 3, such as Cheddar Gorge, opening pupil’s eyes to the breadth that geography can cover and adventure outside of the classroom.
 From years 7 to 9 the topics, skills and application of geographical theory and understanding develop and change and involve relevance to the modern, ever-changing world as well as the effect on people on both a local and international scale.